Asteski/WinMac-Menu/README.md

 **Quick Start**: Double‑click the EXE.
 By default, it runs in background mode with a system tray icon.

 **Modes**:
-- **Background Mode (default)**: App stays running in background.
+- **Background Mode (default)** - App stays running in background.
 Launch again to toggle/show menu.
-- **One-shot**: Set `RunInBackground=false` in config to exit after menu closes (legacy behavior).
+- **Single Run** - Set `RunInBackground=false` in config to exit after menu closes (legacy behavior).
-  - To start silently in background (without showing the menu on first launch), set `ShowOnLaunch=false`.
+  - To start silently in background, without showing the menu on first launch, set `ShowOnLaunch=false`.

 **Custom config**: Use `--config <path>` to point at a custom INI (single instance per INI path applies).

-**Tray Icon**: Right-click for settings menu including:
-- Show menu / Hide tray / Elevate (run as admin)
-- Reload
-- Start on login toggle
-- Show/Hide menu icons (toggles whether icons appear in the popup menu)
-- Settings (opens GUI) / Help / About
-- Exit

 ## Sections
 - [General] global behavior and style